HowToSD/ComfyUI-Pt-Wrapper/README.md

-## Update (3/26/2025)
+## Update (3/28/2025)

-LSTM & GRU support has been added.
+Transformer support has been added.
-Check out new example workflows at `examples/workflows/lstm_classification.json` & `examples/workflows/gru_classification.json`.
-Both of them achieve approximately **87% validation accuracy** for IMDB sentiment classification (which is in the expected range for LSTM & GRU).
+Check out the new example workflow at `examples/workflows/embedding_transformer_classification.json`.
+This workflow achieves approximately 83% validation accuracy on the IMDB sentiment classification task using the Hugging Face version of the dataset, which is within the expected range for training a Transformer from scratch with limited data.

 ---
 # ComfyUI-Pt-Wrapper